Shelby Oaks: Plot

 Paranormal investigator YouTubers Riley Brennan, Laura Tucker, David Reynolds, and Peter Bailey—collectively known as the Paranormal Paranoids—go missing while investigating a prison in the ghost town of Shelby Oaks.
 The bodies of all but Riley are found, and one of their two cameras is recovered, containing footage of a terrified Riley.

 Twelve years later, Riley's older sister, Mia, is interviewed for a documentary about Riley's disappearance.
 Mia asserts her belief that Riley is still alive, and recounts that Riley often experienced night terrors as a child and believed something was watching her.
 Mia's marriage to her husband Robert is under strain in the wake of the Paranoids' bodies being discovered, compounded by their failure to conceive a child.
-A stranger arrives at Mia's door and says "she finally let me go" before shooting himself in the head.
+After the documentary crew leaves, a stranger arrives at Mia's door and says "she finally let me go" before shooting himself in the head.

 Mia retrieves a mini-DV tape labeled 'Shelby Oaks' from the man's body.
 The tape reveals the Paranoids investigating the prison along with an abandoned amusement park.
-They are attacked and killed by the man, who captures Riley before the footage cuts out.
+They are attacked and Laura, David, and Peter are killed by the man, who also captures Riley before the footage cuts out.
 Mia later sees a dog with glowing eyes outside her home.

 She interviews the former prison warden, who reveals that the man is Wilson Miles, a violent offender.
 After Miles arrived at the prison, a riot erupted, during which a computer malfunction opened every cell, though Miles stood in place and stared out his window instead of leaving.
 Mia finds a book in Riley's belongings describing demonic symbols.
 After doing more research and learning about parasitic incubi and hellhounds, she becomes convinced that Riley was the victim of an occult ritual.
 Exasperated by Mia's obsession with solving Riley's case, Robert leaves her.